Youdanshow/DamsoAPI/README.md

 # DamsoAPI
-I made an API by myself
+I learn how to make an API from scratch, I learn the concept online and then I build one :

 I learn how to do it with youtube videos, online documentation and my webknowledge.
 For that I used WAMP server for a database and Visual Studio Code.